UK Independence Party: Move towards the far right (2018–2019)

-Internal instability (2019–present)
+Internal instability and wipeout (2019–2024)

 In October 2019, UKIP underwent a leadership crisis in the run-up to its NEC elections after it suspended Braine's membership, and by extension, his eligibility to be party leader, over allegations of data theft from party databases.
 Three other members associated with Braine – Jeff Armstrong, the party's general secretary appointed by Braine; NEC candidate Mark Dent; and Tony Sharp – were also suspended.
 In response, Braine accused the NEC of carrying out a purge of members.
 All four members were reported to the National Fraud Intelligence Bureau.
 On 30 October 2019, Braine resigned as leader of the party.
 He cited "internal conflict" and an inability to "prevent a purge of good members from the party", referring to the NEC's decision to add "Integrity", an anti-Islam faction within UKIP supporting Tommy Robinson, Batten and Braine, to the party's proscribed list of organisations.

 On 7 November 2019, Welsh Assembly Member and UKIP group leader Gareth Bennett resigned from UKIP and chose to sit as an independent in the Welsh Assembly.
 He stated that he wanted to support Boris Johnson's Brexit deal.
 As a result, the sole remaining UKIP member of the Welsh Assembly was Neil Hamilton.

+In November 2019, Meechan posted a video to his YouTube channel, announcing that he had left UKIP, citing internal disputes and backstabbing within the party over their leadership as his reason for leaving.

-On 16 November 2019, National Executive Committee member Patricia Mountain was appointed interim leader in preparation for the December general election and the upcoming UKIP leadership election.
+On 16 November 2019, NEC member Patricia Mountain was appointed interim leader in preparation for the December general election and the upcoming UKIP leadership election.
 Only 44 UKIP candidates stood in the December 2019 general election, targeting constituencies that voted to leave the European Union in which the Brexit Party withdrew their candidates for the Conservatives or where the Conservative candidate was in favour of remaining in the EU.
 On 2 December 2019, Mountain appeared on Sky News for an interview with journalist Adam Boulton as a part of the launch of the election manifesto for UKIP; it lasted for eight minutes and the interview was described by the Evening Standard as a "car crash", and there were reports that she was mistaken for the titular character of Catherine Tate's Nan.
 Mountain was unable to name a single seat her party was contending and "accidentally called her party racist".
-UKIP failed to win any seats it contested in the election and nationwide the party received only 22,817 votes (0.1% of the vote share).
-This result was the lowest the party had achieved in a general election in the party's history.
+UKIP failed to win any seats it contested in the election, and nationwide the party received only 22,817 votes (0.1% of the vote share).
+This result was the lowest the party had achieved in a general election in its history.
 The party also failed to retain any deposits, only received more than 1,000 votes in two seats, and, in another two seats, finished behind the satirical Official Monster Raving Loony Party.